-Under the Residential Tenancies Act, one of the landlord’s obligations is to ensure that the property is ready to be rented, on the day that the landlord said it would be ready.
-If the property is not ready, then you can refuse to rent the property (this is called repudiation of the agreement).
+Under the Residential Tenancies Act, the landlord must make sure the property is ready to for move in, on the day that the landlord said it would be ready.
+If the property is not ready, then you can refuse to rent it (known as repudiation of the agreement).
 You may also want to ask the landlord, in writing, to return your deposit.
 You should keep a copy of the letter.
-If the landlord still refuses to return the deposit to you, then you can choose to make an application against the landlord for return of the deposit to the Residential Tenancy Dispute Resolution Service, or to Provincial Court.
+If the landlord still refuses to return the deposit to you, then you can choose to make an application against the landlord for return of the deposit to the Residential Tenancy Dispute Resolution Service, or to Alberta Court of Justice.

 Alternatively, you can take legal action against the landlord by: